 Descaling is also a crucial element when looking after your coffee equipment, working on the pump and pipes of your coffee machine rather than the brewing chamber and nozzle.

 But why is it important?
 Well water hardness is the term for the calcium or magnesium carbonate dissolved in water and although there are no health hazards associated with water hardness, it causes scale, as well as scumming and can lead to a build up in deposits of calcium and lime in your machine.

 Because very soft waters, exposed to air or heat, become acidic and corrosive and can harshen the taste of food and drink, several countries including the UK and Germany have issued recommended hardness ranges, usually around 80 to 100mg/l hardness.
 And that’s pretty good news for us as taste testing by various authorities over the past twenty years has established a rough agreement that neutral pH water with 90 mg/l hardness is optimal for coffee taste.

 So if you’re using hard water, give your machine a bit of TLC and take 20 minutes every month or two to clean and descale it.
 Like any appliance, your Nespresso machine needs some maintenance to extend its life and maximize performance, thus ensuring your coffee tastes even better.

-- Start descaling mode on your machine (check your product manual for specific instructions for your machine).
+6) Start descaling mode on your machine (check your product manual or google this using your machine name for specific instructions for your machine).

 These top tips will hopefully help you get the most from your Nespresso machine.
 Let us know how you get on or indeed whether you’ve got any tips or tricks that we haven’t mentioned that have helped you perfect your Nespresso machine experience.